memoye/url-shortening/README.md

 Going forward, I think I should know when to stop and look for alternatives when something just doesn't work.

+Oh, and I think I should start writing tests for my projects too.

 ## Author

 - Website - _In progress_